Pediatrics: Canada

+India

+To become a pediatrician in India, a student must clear the NEET (UG) examination, the most competitive examination in India after Class 12 to enrol into the Bachelor of Medicine, Bachelor of Surgery (MBBS) program in National Medical Commission (NMC) approved medical colleges.
+The MBBS is a 5.5-year program consisting of 4.5 years of academic coursework and one year of compulsory rotary internship.

+After completing MBBS and licensing, the physicians must undertake a postgraduate residency program leading to either Doctor of Medicine (MD) or Diplomate of National Board (DNB) degree through the NEET (PG) examination for state medical colleges or INI CET examination for Institutes of National Importance medical institutions.
+The postgraduate training-cum-residency extends for three years.
+Afterwards, upon completion of MD or DNB, the pediatricians can further super-specialize in various other sub-specialities on the basis of the NEET SS or INI SS examinations similarly.

+United States

 Aspiring medical students will need 4 years of undergraduate courses at a college or university, which will get them a BS, BA or other bachelor's degree.
 After completing college, future pediatricians will need to attend 4 years of medical school (MD/DO/MBBS) and later do 3 more years of residency training, the first year of which is called "internship."
 After completing the 3 years of residency, physicians are eligible to become certified in pediatrics by passing a rigorous test that deals with medical conditions related to young children.

 In high school, future pediatricians are required to take basic science classes such as biology, chemistry, physics, algebra, geometry, and calculus.
 It is also advisable to learn a foreign language (preferably Spanish in the United States) and be involved in high school organizations and extracurricular activities.
 After high school, college students simply need to fulfill the basic science course requirements that most medical schools recommend and will need to prepare to take the MCAT (Medical College Admission Test) in their junior or early senior year in college.
 Once attending medical school, student courses will focus on basic medical sciences like human anatomy, physiology, chemistry, etc., for the first three years, the second year of which is when medical students start to get hands-on experience with actual patients.